pachyderm/pachyderm/doc/docs/1.10.x/how-tos/err_cmd.md

 successfully processed, only these two successful datums are used in the next pipeline.

+If you want to skip all errors and let the job proceed with the successful datums only, set `"err_cmd" : ["true"]`.

 !!! note "See Also:"
     [Example err_cmd pipeline](https://github.com/pachyderm/pachyderm/tree/master/examples/err_cmd/)